 Briefly, if you choose carefully, you do not need to spend a small fortune.
 On the other hand, a rifle reputed to be accurate at more than 300 yards goes to waste in sagebrush that will not provide shots at more than 20 to 50 yards.

 As a youngster, my practice sessions were conducted on beverage cans that I’d accumulated over time.
 When my practice session ended (or when I was out of ammunition), I picked up those cans and placed them in trashbags.
-These days, I still rely on index cards, balloons, paper plates, clay targets and small game silhouette targets for my field practice sessions.
+These days, I still rely on index cards, balloons, paper plates, clay targets and small game silhouette targets for my field practice sessions, and we still pick up our trash.
 My continued practice on these targets guides my choices on what shots are beyond my capability, and ethics dictate what shots I will take or perhaps if I’ll defer to a colleague who is better equipped or prepared to take the shot.